 In a nearby forest on the outskirts of town, a local singer hires Yasuke for safe travels up north in the hopes that she can bring her daughter, Saki, to a doctor’s commune.
 Yasuke learns it’s in order to help Saki control her mysterious psychic abilities that seem to be taking a toll on her body.

 By the end of episode two, this is where things kind of veer off into, what I would like to call, “yolo-ville.”

 Without giving too much away here; during their journey, and because of Saki’s ultra-powerful magic abilities, the pair become targets to a slew of villains; an overzealous priest, a soldier from a dark realm, and then a super-mega bad witch who is the mastermind behind all of aforementioned smaller, but deadly life-threatening puppets.

-For example; serving as both the gateway into the mysticism and ethereal underpinnings of this show, Yasuke and Saki run into a rag-tag gang of mercenaries comprised of an African witch doctor, a shape-shifting werewolf, a tracker and a robot (yes, a robot in 16th century Japan).
+For example; serving as both the gateway into the mysticism and ethereal underpinnings of this show, Yasuke and Saki run into a rag-tag gang of mercenaries comprised of an African witch doctor, a shape-shifting werewolf, a tracker, and a robot (yes, a robot in 16th century Japan).

-The series takes a large risk here as it’s main impetus is to propel our samurai soldier towards a large impending end of the world event via a spellbinding cataclysm that threatens the life of everyone on the planet—if Saki is captured.
+The series takes a large risk here as its main impetus is to propel our samurai soldier towards a large impending end-of-the-world event via a spellbinding cataclysm that threatens the life of everyone on the planet—if Saki is captured.
 For some viewers who might have been expecting something along the lines of the more traditional hack and slash stylings of an action-adventure like “Samurai Champloo” or “Afro Samurai”, the dense magical influences can be rather off-putting.